 Despite the increasing educational level, male and female career paths are still quite traditional.
 Typical female professions are preschool, primary and lower secondary school teachers, nurses and cleaners.
 Typical male professions are tradesmen, building and construction workers, drivers and engineers.

-In some professions, for example, mail carriers and marketing and advertising consultants, the numbers are approximately equal for men and women.
+In some professions, for example, mail carriers and human resource managers, the numbers are approximately equal for men and women.

 Mind the gap!